openebs-archive/openebs-docs/docs/installation.md

 SparseDir is a hostPath directory where to look for sparse files.
 The default value is "/var/openebs/sparse".

-The following configuration must added as environmental variable in the maya-apiserver deployment specification.
+The following configuration must added as environment variables in the maya-apiserver deployment specification.
 This change must be done before applying the OpenEBS operator YAML file.

 ```
  # environment variable